 The nature and law of public affairs on federal, state and local levels.
 The rights of working reporters and the public to matters of legitimate record are outlined, as are the practical steps necessary to gather this information.
-Prerequisite: COMM 250 developed concepts and approaches.

 COMM 463 Group Discussion